DavesCodeMusings/CloudPi/docs/configure-static-ip.md

 Notice how there are quotes around the value passed to `--extra-vars` now.
 This is the way to override multiple variables using Ansible.

-## Verifying Host an Domain Changes
+## Verifying Host and Domain Changes
 The bash command prompt will still show the old hostname until you log out and log in again.
 You can double-check that everything is set up as you intended, by using the `hostname` command and by displaying the contents of the `/etc/hosts` file.
 The example below shows how.

 ```